 Social engineering (SE) is defined as any act that uses persuasion strategies to influence individuals to take an action that may or may not be in their best interests.
 Cyberadversaries are increasingly using SE in their attacks to develop trust relationships with potential targets and then deceive them into revealing sensitive information (passwords), obtain unauthorized access (to restricted areas, servers, etc.), or commit fraud (via phishing or spreading disinformation).

-Learn more about our SE events
+Learn more about our SE resources, workshops, and events:

-Educator Workshop (Fall and Spring) – open to educators at high school, undergraduate and graduate levels.
+Social Engineering Educator Workshop (Fall and Spring) – open to educators at high school, undergraduate and graduate levels.